 Shrink capsules are not only for decorative use but they are an important part of your winemaking as it protects the cork from unwanted pests such as spider mites and fruit flies and still allows your wine to breathe.

 Sulphites help to preserve the wine from spoilage and oxidation.
-If aging beyond 6 months, add ¼ tsp of extra sulphites (sulphite dissipates with age and is important for the long-term health of the wine).
+If aging beyond 6 months, add ¼ tsp of extra sulphites (sulphites dissipates with age and is important for the long-term health of the wine).

 Peak Aging and Shelf Life After Bottling

-In every bottle of wine exists an ongoing chemical reaction through which the wine develops it flavours, smooths out its acidic edges and tames its tannins.
+In every bottle of wine exists an ongoing chemical reaction through which the wine develops its flavours, smooths out its acidic edges and tames its tannins.
 For this reason the wines you buy commercially are often stored in the winery for up to a year or more before they are sold to you.

 Although most wines that you make from Wine Kitz Products may be consumed quite young (particularly if you decant the wine before serving), all will benefit from at least a little aging and many will improve considerably.